Work underway on over 1,000 km metro network in 27 cities: PM | Science-Environment

 ''There was a time when there was no modern thinkingand policy on metro in our country.
 The result was that therewas a different (type of) metro in each city,'' Modi said.

+Now, an integrated approach has been brought in sothat various modes of transport, such bus and trains,complement each other rather than running independently, headded.

+Both the metro projects in Gujarat would come up at anestimated cost of around Rs 17,000 crore, Modi said.

-Stating that the metro network in Ahmedabad and Suratwill further strengthen the connectivity in the two majorbusiness centres of the country, Modi said the government isdeveloping an integrated urban transport system.
+The metro network in Ahmedabad and Surat will furtherstrengthen the connectivity in the two major business centresof the country, Modi said, adding the government is developingan integrated urban transport system.

 The difference between the approach of his governmentand the previous governments is the (pace of) expansion of themetro rail network across the country, he said.